ManticoreGamesInc/platform-documentation/src/getting_started/publishing_checklist.md

 ### Teams

-- **Players are divided even into teams.**
+- **Players are divided evenly into teams.**
 - **Players can tell what team they are on.**
 - Players can tell which points on the map are assigned to each team.
-- *Score and User Interface information quickly identify the relevant team*
+- *Score and User Interface information quickly identify the relevant team.*

 ### Networking